Close this window

 Wages In Lieu of Notice are payments an employer makes to an employee who is involuntarily

 separated without receiving prior notice.

-three times your weekly benefit amount.
+you will be paid for the waiting week after you have received three times your weekly benefit amount.

 Weekly Benefit Amount (WBA)

 Weekly Benefit Amount (WBA) is the maximum amount of benefits you may receive per week if you are eligible to receive Unemployment Benefits.